What is ACARS?

 Tutorial – Decoding ACARS using SDRSharp and RTL-SDR

 You will also need to have an audio piping method set up.
-Either first set up windows stereo mix, or download and install virtual audio cable (paid with trial) or the free VB-Cable.
-Ensure the audio method you use in SDRSharp is set to the default audio device in the windows recording audio settings.
+Either first set up windows stereo mix, or download and install Virtual Audio Cable (paid with trial) or the free VB-Cable.
+Ensure the audio method you use in SDRSharp is set to the default audio device in the Windows recording devices audio settings.

-If you are unfamiliar with ACARS signals, an example of the waterfall produced by ACARS signals is shown on the left.
-An audio example is also provided below.
+If you are unfamiliar with ACARS signals, an example of the waterfall produced by ACARS signals is shown below and an audio example is also provided below.

 Now to decode ACARS follow these steps.

 - Tune to an ACARS frequency.
-Use a bandwidth of around 5-10 kHz, 6 kHz works best for me.
-The main ACARS frequency is at 131.550 Mhz.
+Use a bandwidth of around 5-10 kHz, make it just large enough to cover the entire ACARS signal.
+The main ACARS frequency is at 131.550 MHz and other ACARS signals may be in close vicinity.

 - Adjust the RTL-SDR tuner gain under the SDRSharp configure button for best reception.

 - Set the receive mode to AM.
-For now turn OFF the squelcher and turn OFF Filter Audio.
+For now turn OFF the squelcher.
 You may experiment later with the squelcher on and with audio AGC if you’d like.

-Note, if you are experienced with SDR-RADIO, you may want to use it instead of SDR#.
-With SDR-RADIO you can output multiple ACARS frequency channels to the same audio device instead of just one.
-This will increase the number of decoded messages you get.
+Note, if you are experienced with the SDR-Radio software, you may want to use it instead of SDR#.
+With SDR-Radio you can output multiple ACARS frequency channels to the same audio device instead of just one.
+This will increase the number of decoded messages you get, but it could also cause more trouble if multiple ACARS messages are broadcast simultaneously.

 There are many software packages that can be used to decode the received ACARS packets.
 PlanePlotter is one good decoding program.
 It has a trial period of 21 days after which you must purchase a licence for 25 euros.
-Acarsd is a free decoding program, however we find its decoding performance to be inferior when compared to PlanePlotter, but some other users have reported the exact opposite so it may or may not work for you.
+Acarsd is a free decoding program that also works well.
 AirNav ACARS is another paid decoding program, but is a little pricer than PlanePlotter.

 Using PlanePlotter to Decode ACARS